 Microdata and Schema.org

-I won’t go into the history of Schema.org (I touched upon it in past posts and this post has gotten quite a bit longer than I intended!); however it’s worth noting that the espresso machine example I’ve given above is limited, as Zappos hasn’t deployed Schema.org as extensively in their website as other companies have.
+I won’t go into the history of Schema.org; however it’s worth noting that the espresso machine example I’ve given above is limited, as Zappos hasn’t deployed Schema.org as extensively in their website as other companies have.

 Try searching Google for movie times for a specific theater in Bloomington.
 At the very top of the search result list you should find structured display of movies, runtimes, MPAA ratings, showtimes, with links to trailers.
 How does this work?
 With Schema.org.